hammerill/hammerill/README.md

 - 🖥️ In May of 2023 found an internship and now working.

 ## [`hammerill.com`](https://hammerill.com/)
 Just my site, by the way.
-There you'll find a GitLab I'm slowly migrating to.
+There you'll find a GitLab I'm slowly migrating to (thinking about re-migrating to Gitea btw).